 Tax credits act as reductions on the amount of tax owed.
-It’s important to note that they do not reduce your taxable income or change your tax bracket like a deduction might.
+It’s important to note that they do not reduce your taxable income or change your tax bracket as a deduction might.

 An example is the Earned Income Tax Credit, which helps low- to moderate-income workers and their families receive tax relief.
-If you qualify for this, you can use the credit to reduce the taxes you owe, which can in turn, potentially increase your return.2
+If you qualify, you can use the credit to reduce the taxes you owe, which can potentially increase your return.2

 If you have any questions this year, be sure to speak with a CPA or other trusted tax professional regarding your situation.
-The tax code is complicated, and even moreso with the changes we saw in 2020.
 An experienced professional can answer your questions and empower you to start the tax season off with confidence.

 As always, we welcome any questions you may have about your finances.
 Reach out to Deb to review your situation and gain some perspective on what your options are.